citp/privacy-policy-historical/s/sn/sna/snapfinger.com.md

 #### Your California privacy rights.

 If you reside in California, you have the right to ask us one time each year if we have shared personal information with third parties for their direct marketing purposes.
-To make a request, please send us an email at [privacy@snapfinger.com](mailto:privacy@snapfinger.com), or write to us at the address listed below.
+To make a request, please send us an [email](mailto:privacy@snapfinger.com) at privacy@snapfinger.com, or write to us at the address listed below.
 Indicate in your letter that you are a California resident making a “Shine the Light” inquiry.

 #### These sites and apps are not intended for children.

 Our Platforms are meant for adults.
 We do not knowingly collect personally identifiable information from children under 13 without permission from a parent or guardian.
-If you are a parent or legal guardian and think your child under 13 has given us information, you can email us at [privacy@snapfinger.com](mailto:privacy@snapfinger.com).
+If you are a parent or legal guardian and think your child under 13 has given us information, you can [email us](mailto:privacy@snapfinger.com) privacy@snapfinger.com.
 You can also write to us at the address listed at the end of this policy.
 Please mark your inquiries “COPPA Information Request.”
-Parents, you can learn more about how to protect children's privacy on-line [here](http://www.ftc.gov/privacy/privacyinitiatives/childrens_educ.html).
+Parents, you can learn more about how to protect children"s privacy on-line here.

 #### We store information in the United States.